 post equitem sedet atra Cura.

-Fish feel the shrinking of the water when massive piers
+Fish feel the shrinking of the water as massive piers

 are dropped into the deep.
 Here come crowding